kjonina/personal_Netflix/README.md

 'Supplemental Video Type', 'Device Type', 'Bookmark', 'Latest Bookmark', 'Country']

-The following Variables were removed from the data ['Device Type', 'Bookmark', 'Latest Bookmark', 'Country'] The data contains Hooks and Trailers, which were elimiated from the data as wel.
+The following Variables were removed from the data ['Device Type', 'Bookmark', 'Latest Bookmark', 'Country'].
+The data contains Hooks and Trailers, which were elimiated from the data as wel.
 Rows with HOOK and TRAILER in ['Supplemental Video Type'] were deleted.
 Only 'NaN' was included in the dataset.

 ['Start Time'] was changed to date and time using *to_datetime*.
 ['Duration']  was changed to duration using *to_timedelta*.